Yale Center for Teaching and Learning

 • All disciplines can wonder at the complexity of human history, as well as the limitations inherent in the collected byproducts of human activity.

 As learning increasingly relies on virtual sources and the rapid retrieval of information from the internet, slow and close in-person interactions with collections help students to engage in authentic and embodied ways with an object’s physical reality and thus to understand the real as distinctly different from the virtual.
-For more examples from STEM fields, see the recordings of our Fall 2022 STEM in the Museum event.
+For more examples from STEM fields, see the recent publication STEM in the Art Museum: Innovative Pedagogies for the 21st-Century University and the recordings of our Fall 2022 STEM in the Museum event, which inspired the publication.

 Yale’s cultural heritage institutions concentrate both extraordinary curatorial expertise and highly trained museum and library staff who provide intellectual and physical access to the collections and ensure an active and diverse learning experience for students.
 We invite instructors of all ranks and from all disciplines to consider bringing their classes to Yale’s collections, as a single visit to shake up classroom routines or reinvigorate conversations with new ideas, a series of visits correlated with course content and learning outcomes, or even an entire course based in our repositories.